 The state based Labor Government of the Northern Territory also supports existing mines and is receptive to new uranium projects.

-A state election held in Queensland on 24 March 2012 resulted in a change of government from Labor to a Liberal-National Party (“LNP”).
-The previous state Labor Government in Queensland would not grant a licence to mine uranium however the LNP has changed government policy and supports uranium mining.
+A state election held in Queensland on 21 January 2015 resulted in a change of government from the Liberal-National Party (“LNP”) to Labor.
+The previous state LNP Government in Queensland was prepared to grant licences to mine uranium however the Labor Party has changed government policy and does support uranium mining although will continue to support exploration.